isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: The First 100 Years.md

 #### **Depiction of Early Bras Basah in Prints**

-The history of Bras Basah is also captured in the early prints of Singapore.
-Drawn by renowned personalities, these paintings from the Collection of the National Museum of Singapore are available in Roots.
+During the 19th century, much of Singapore's early growth and progress including those in Bras Basah was recorded in topographical prints.
+Usually published in the accounts of scientific voyages, travel books or bound folios, they form an historically significant and visually pleasing source of information on the settlement's history.

 | |
 |:--------:|